velopaymentsapi/velo-go/docs/UpdatePayeeDetailsRequest2.md

 `func (o *UpdatePayeeDetailsRequest2) UnsetEmail()`

 UnsetEmail ensures that no value is present for Email, not even an explicit nil
+### GetContactSmsNumber

+`func (o *UpdatePayeeDetailsRequest2) GetContactSmsNumber() string`

+GetContactSmsNumber returns the ContactSmsNumber field if non-nil, zero value otherwise.

+### GetContactSmsNumberOk

+`func (o *UpdatePayeeDetailsRequest2) GetContactSmsNumberOk() (*string, bool)`

+GetContactSmsNumberOk returns a tuple with the ContactSmsNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContactSmsNumber

+`func (o *UpdatePayeeDetailsRequest2) SetContactSmsNumber(v string)`

+SetContactSmsNumber sets ContactSmsNumber field to given value.

+### HasContactSmsNumber

+`func (o *UpdatePayeeDetailsRequest2) HasContactSmsNumber() bool`

+HasContactSmsNumber returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)